Agreement for attractiveness between

 THE MUNICIPALITY OF MANTUA (MN)

-To promote the city, the Municipality organized a photo contest involving the city’s inhabitants in a path of analyzing and understanding of the city, that is able to enhance the most attractive sides, both related to the huge potential of the historical / architectural heritage, and to the concept of a city on a human scale.
-Regarding the streamlining activities, the Municipality is engaged in the extension of online payments, also including the Single Desk for Productive Activities rights.
+To promote the city, the Municipality organized a photo contest involving citizens in an analysis and reading of the city, that enhanced the most attractive sides, both related to the great potential of the historical / architectural heritage, and to the concept of a city people oriented.
+Regarding simplification commitments, the Municipality has extended of online payments, also including the One stop shop for Productive Activities rights.

-Instead, regarding economic and fiscal incentives, Mantua provides for a maximum 10.6‰ IMU + TASI rate, and the clearing of debts and credits, derived from the two charges.
+On the other hand, as far as economic and fiscal incentives are concerned, Mantua has provided for a maximum IMU + TASI tax rate of 10.6‰, as well as the clearing of debts and credits, derived from the two taxes.

 - The Implementation Plan, presented by the company, is granted to be adopted by the City Council within 90 days since the registration of the request.